Best UK eSIM for Business Travel and Digital Nomads

 Which UK eSIM should I choose for a 3-month business trip?

-On a 3-month trip, I’d recommend Roami’s 90-day plan with 50 GB or more of data.
+Roami’s 90-day plan with 50 GB or more.
 A UK eSIM 50GB long stay plan gives you the lowest per-GB cost, you don’t have to worry about renewing mid-trip, and the hotspot support means you can work from anywhere.
-Use code web20 to bring the price down further.
+Use promo code WEB20 to bring the price down further.

 Can I use UK eSIM for Uber and Citymapper?

 Yes — both apps work perfectly over any UK mobile data connection.
-Can I use UK eSIM for Uber and Citymapper?
-The answer is absolutely yes.
 Uber works as normal, and Citymapper is essential for navigating London’s public transport with real-time tube delays and bus arrival times.

 Does UK eSIM work with Google Maps?

-Yes.
-Does UK eSIM work with Google Maps?
-It works seamlessly, and with Roami’s auto carrier switching you get real-time traffic updates, public transport schedules, and walking directions without any lag — even during rush hour in central London.
+Yes, it works seamlessly.
+With Roami’s auto carrier switching you get real-time traffic updates, public transport schedules, and walking directions without any lag — even during rush hour at Bank station, where multi-network switching keeps navigation responsive when single-network users struggle with congestion.

 Comparison Table